The Tracksmith Fellowship

 Running and creativity go hand in hand.
 The hours we spend on our feet have a way of unlocking ideas that would otherwise be out of reach.
 As a result, our sport is rich with stories waiting to be told—stories that have the power to both inspire the next generation and grow the sport.
 And yet, despite this wealth of stories and ideas, it’s hard for new voices and new creators to break out.
 Our goal is to provide a platform for emerging creatives in running, offering both the funds and support needed to pursue a project that will elevate the sport, drive conversation and empower new perspectives.

 The Tracksmith Fellowship is designed to support runners with creative ambitions.
-This year, we’ll fund projects from 3-5 creators.
+In 2021, we funded six projects ranging from podcasts to sculpture, film, photography, music and urban design.
+We're proud to continue this program for a second year in 2022 and we hope to support another slate of projects from 3-6 creators.
 Whether film or photography, poetry or fiction, podcasts, music, painting or sculpture, we invite runners to submit concepts for a year-long creative grant.
 These ideas should be grounded in the runner’s experience, with the aim of inspiring and igniting action within the larger running community.

 The aim of the fellowship is to unlock unexpected concepts that reflect a deep love for running, enable new and diverse voices to reach wider audiences, and offer a runway to create, so we expect to work together to find the best ways to amplify the end result of the project.

 Questions?
 Check out the FAQ, or email email@example.com.

 Having received over 350 applications, we're pleased to announce the first cohort of Tracksmith Fellows, featuring projects spanning film, music, podcasting, sculpture, photography and design.